Close Menu

 CMF is also remarkably good at capturing shock waves from explosions.
 According to North Carolina State researchers, the shock wave is deformed and absorbed by the small spheres of air inside the material.

-In addition, the material will be extremely heat resistant.
-Tests conducted in 2016 showed that it took three times as long for a fire to penetrate through a disc of CMF than it did with an equally thick stainless steel plate.
+In addition, the material will be extremely heat-resistant.
+Tests conducted in 2016 showed that it took three times as long for a fire to penetrate through a disc of CMF as it did with an equally thick stainless steel plate.

 When building armored vehicles, the weight is paramount.
 Traditional tanks are protected by rolled homogeneous armor, RHA, which is based on a steel plate.
 Tanks that currently have twelve tons of RHA would only need four tons of CMF.

-Another option, of course, is to use three times as much CMF and then end up in a tank which will in principle be impossible to knock out.
-Unlike reactive armor, the metal foam is effective against both effective against kinetic energy rounds, such as armor piercing rounds and the molten jet of a shaped charge anti-tank round.
+Another option, of course, is to use three times as much CMF and then end up in a tank, which will, in principle, be impossible to knock out.
+Unlike reactive armor, the metal foam is effective against both kinetic energy rounds, such as armor-piercing rounds, and the molten jet of a shaped charge anti-tank round.

 CMF would be a valuable addition to the Army’s Next Generation Combat Vehicle, which seeks to replace the M1/M2 Abrams main battle tank and M2 Bradley infantry fighting vehicle.
 The M1 Abrams weighs more than seventy tons, and getting the weight of the Abrams’ successor down without sacrificing armor protection is a top priority.